kxMaxx/pyeKVS/pyeKVS_Spec.md

 - pyeFloat128
 - pyeStringUTF8S (dynamic length!)
 - pyeStringUTF8L (dynamic length!)
+- pyeMemory (dynamic length!)

 In value data the items of the array are stored consecutively.
 The position of an array item in the stream is given by

 StreamPos[array value data start] + Index * SizeOf(MapStruct)

 However, this calculation only works for value types with constant value lengths.
-If the MapStruct stores values of type pyeStringUTF8S or pyeStringUTF8L, the stream position of a value specified by an index is dynamic.
+If the MapStruct stores values of type pyeStringUTF8S, pyeStringUTF8L or pyeMemory, the stream position of a value specified by an index is dynamic.
 It depends on the previous element sizes.
 The API must encode the complete array by parsing the stream.

 ### Value conversation